julianocomg/grpc-next-node-example/README.md

-This is an example about how to use gRPC with NodeJS and NextJS
+This is an example of how to use gRPC with NodeJS and NextJS

 ## Getting Started